bhargavachary/bhargavachary.github.io/_posts/2024-08-29-rethinking-education-for-the-millenials.md

 This experience taught me a valuable lesson: it wasn’t necessarily important that I learned history at a specific age, but it was crucial that I enjoyed my learning process and grew as a human being.
 The environment my parents provided allowed me to focus on quality and fun-oriented learning, rather than being bogged down by the pressure of competition or rote memorization.

-## Transitioning to a New Educational Environment: The Influence of Berhampur
+## Transitioning to a New Environment: The Influence of Berhampur

 As I progressed in my education, I transitioned to institutions that drew primarily from Berhampur’s student population, a setting that introduced me to a different educational culture.
 This shift was significant in my educational journey, as it introduced me to a more competitive and structured environment.